datatorch/documentation/docs/tutorial-keypoints.md

 Before we can use the Keypoints tool, we will need to create a keypoint-compatible label, by adding additional metadata to the label.
 This metadata is a JSON object that details the keypoint skeleton for each instance of that label, in COCO format.

-## Create a Keypoint-compatible label
+## Create a Keypoint-compatible Label

-First, go to the Labels Tab and create a new label, in this example, we will create a label and call it "Skeleton".
+First, go to the Labels Tab and create a new label.
+In this example, we will create a label and call it "Skeleton".

 <Figure
   src="/figures/tutorials/keypoints/create-label.png"